sinedied/azd-infra/README.md

 ## Available commands

 - `azd-infra update`: Checks your project's infrastructure and updates it using latest AZD core templates.
-- `azd-infra clean`: Checks your project's infrastructure dependency graph for missing or unused resources and fixes them.
+- `azd-infra fix`: Checks your project's infrastructure dependency graph for missing or unused resources and fixes them.